Total Drama: Broadcast

-Total Drama first premiered in Canada on July 8, 2007, on Teletoon, while the United States aired the series almost a year later on Cartoon Network on June 5, 2008.
+Total Drama first premiered on July 8, 2007, on Teletoon in Canada, while the series aired almost a year later on Cartoon Network in the United States on June 5, 2008.
 Since then, Total Drama has become an international franchise and one of the biggest successes for Fresh TV.
 As of September 2011, the entire series has been shown in over 100 countries around the world, with the first season airing in 188 countries worldwide.
 The fourth season first aired on Canal+ Family (later on Télétoon+) in France, while the fifth season first aired on K2 in Italy.
-Australia was also the first country to air the third season.
-Total Drama also aired on Pop Max (formerly known as Kix) in the United Kingdom, before its upcoming season moving to CBBC.
+Australia was the first country to air the third season.
+Total Drama Island also aired on Pop Max (formerly known as Kix) and Disney XD in the United Kingdom, with Action on Disney XD only and subsequent series unaired in the territory until Total DramaRama was picked up by Pop.
+Subsequently, a deal with the BBC led to The Ridonculous Race being added to BBC iPlayer and the 2023 Island reboot airing on CBBC.
+The BBC also gained non-exclusive rights to Total Dramarama, running it concurrently with Pop.
+In autumn 2024 some of the later seasons of the original run—Revenge of the Island, All-Stars and Pahkitew Island—became available on iPlayer.